Introduces management development, focusing on how to identify development needs and the techniques involved in developing managers

 In-house management or leadership development programmes delivered by internal L&D teams covering a range of models and principles.

 Formal educational options may represent useful ways of acquiring knowledge or learning about the techniques of management, though the costs can be high.

 Management and leadership programmes have been criticised for containing too many models and theories (that may or may not be relevant), with little time to explore the challenges that managers face or offer practical ways of engaging and developing teams.

 Evaluating management development programmes

-To understand whether learning interventions offer value, the costs need to be compared with the value of expected and actual outcomes.
-If the latter are around specific task accomplishment then they may be relatively quantifiable, although effectively developing the overall capacity to manage is less tangible.
+Before assessing the impact of any development programme on performance, L&D professionals need to be clear about the performance need the programme is serving and then compare the costs with the value of expected and actual outcomes.
+If the latter are specific tasks, then they may be relatively quantifiable, although effectively developing the overall capacity to manage is less tangible.

-For more on our work into the value of learning and methods of assessing the effectiveness of learning generally, see our factsheet on evaluating learning and development.
+For more on our work on assessing the effectiveness of learning generally, see our factsheet on evaluating learning and development.

-Despite a massive estimated global spend on management development programmes, it can remain difficult to identify specific links with organisational effectiveness and success, partly because of difficulties in identifying which changes are caused by such activities and which may be attributed to other factors.
-It’s useful to establish goals and how they will be evaluated before learning takes place, to allow for effective measurement.
+Despite a massive estimated global spend on management development programmes, it can remain difficult to identify specific links with organisational effectiveness and success.
+This is partly because of difficulties in identifying which changes are caused by such activities and which may be attributed to other factors.
+It’s therefore essential to establish goals and how they will be evaluated before learning takes place, to allow for effective measurement.
 Anecdotal evidence from employee engagement surveys can support evaluation findings.
 Productivity increases can also be measured.
 A large-scale study published in 2012 put forward evidence of the positive impact that management development has on organisational performance.